NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/plan.md

     - getNextPort returns the path that a given port is connected to, or null if it is unconnected.
     - If the port is at the edge of the board, edgeOfBoard for that port should return true.

-- A Player does need need to maintain state about the game.
+- A StrategyPlayer does need need to maintain state about the game.
 When it is the player's turn, it is fed the relevant info in the form of an instance of GameInfo created by the TsuroGameManager.
 As stated in Part 1, the TsuroGameManager will provide a callback function for the player to act on.
    - This callback function will return a MoveResult, which provides information about whether the selected move is successful.

-- A GameInfo is given to a Player when it is time to move, or to notify a Player when another Player has made a move.
+- A GameInfo is given to a StrategyPlayer when it is time to move, or to notify a StrategyPlayer when another StrategyPlayer has made a move.
    - The GameInfo allows the player to obtain a read-only copy of the current TsuroBoard.
-   - Additionally, the GameInfo lets the Player obtain its token's location, along with the locations of the other players' tokens.
+   - Additionally, the GameInfo lets the StrategyPlayer obtain its token's location, along with the locations of the other players' tokens.